 Many approaches and strategies have been developed for machine learning as data scientists have been able to create more sophisticated algorithms for examining and drawing logical judgements from data.
 Generally, these strategies can be categorized as either monitored learning or unmonitored learning.

 Frequently, monitored learning is used in information retrieval, spam detection, and database marketing.
 The machines are instructed to discern patterns with the help of labeled training data.

 On the other hand, machines are taught to find patterns in unlabeled data in unmonitored learning.
-This type of learning is used to detect bundles of data present in similar structures, helping the humans in defining the patterns in big sets of data.
+This type of learning is used to detect bundles of data present in similar structures, helping the humans to define the patterns in big sets of data.

 In today’s big data environment, if businesses, governments or institutions do not incorporate proper data governance practices, it would lead to bigger data problems.
 Therefore, it is essential to shape your company’s or business’s data governance practices to take optimum advantage of new ways to identify new and profitable business opportunities across the world with the help of machine learning techniques.

-However, it must be noted that people crave relevant, timely, and most importantly, personalized interactions because these types of interactions drive engagement.
+However, it must be noted that people crave relevant, timely, and, most importantly, personalized interactions because these types of interactions drive engagement.
 But it would be better if we could manage to extract optimal benefit from both the worlds.
-Machine learning improving the data constantly, and your team along with your team’s expertise, insights and connection with the community.
+Machine learning to improve the data constantly, and your team along with your team’s expertise, insights and connection with the community.